SixLabors/docs/articles/imagesharp/memorymanagement.md

 # Memory Management

-ImageSharp stores image pixels in pooled buffers managed by [`MemoryAllocator`](xref:SixLabors.ImageSharp.Memory.MemoryAllocator).
-In normal use, you should assume large images are not backed by one giant contiguous span.
+ImageSharp is designed so large images are practical to process without forcing every workload into one giant contiguous allocation.
+That is a big part of why the library scales well, but it also means memory behavior is worth understanding once you move beyond simple load-process-save samples.

-That design keeps large-image handling practical, but it also means interop-heavy code should be explicit about when it truly needs contiguous memory.
+This page explains the parts most developers eventually need: the default pooled allocator, when to customize it, and how those choices affect lower-level interop code.

 ## Default Behavior